My Weight Journey

 I moved to Sonoma County in 2012 with a new boyfriend.
 I was a fish out of water with no friends.
 Food was comfort.
 My partner was Italian...big pots of eggplant parmesan, linguini with clams, pizza, lasagna...you name the Italian carb and he was cooking it up on the daily.
 His body could handle it.
 The man never had to exercise.
 His metabolism was moving at warp speed.
 He lifted a plate and gained muscle.
 Meanwhile, I fell into a carb and weight gain depression.
 He was also cheating on me and I could sense something was off.
 When we broke up, my single life consisted of eating out and drinking on weekends.

 I've tried many diets over the years.
-Last year I lost 14lbs with WW and gained it all back.
-I have a reoccurring pattern.
-Obsess about work and forget everything else including my health I'll have spurts where I exercise and then fall off the wagon.
-Spurts where I'm eating healthy and then back to old habits.
+In 2019 I lost 14lbs with WW and gained it all back.
+I have a reoccurring pattern: obsess about work and forget everything else including my health.
+I've had spurts when I exercise and then fall off the wagon.
+Spurts when I've ate healthy and then back to old habits.
 Carbs, snacks and sweets are my weakness.

 What if I applied the same thought process to WW?
 What if I finally saw this as a lifelong journey instead of a quick fix?
 What if I tracked my points everyday and checked in with the WW community....just like I journal everyday to track my character defects that pop-up and attend regular Alanon meetings?
 What if I admitted that my relationship with food has problems and took the first step to recovery?
 The infrastructure of WW reminds me in many ways of the Alanon principles.